 Students spend 12 hours each week in an elementary or secondary classroom assisting a teacher.
 Knowledge of content, teaching methods, and management skills are gained through this field experience.
 Students will be involved in planning with the teacher, implementing lesson plans and delivering at least two lesson plans to a group of students.
 Must be arranged one term in advance.
-It is recommended that students take ED 200 Introduction to Education before taking this class.
 Prerequisite: Experience working with children in a structured teaching setting.
+Recommended: ED 216 Purpose, Structure and Function of Education in a Democracy, or HDFS 233 Professional Foundations in Early Childhood.